cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff.
 -AI lowers tank production if human goes naval and GroundWar is disabled.
 (Allies still build Chronotanks beacause they can Chronoshift)
 -AI Medics and Mechanics now only repairs friendly units.
--AI have a limit of yards/wars/vessel carrier according of fast build on/off.
-Its more realist against a humain even with a massive base
+-Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
+-ChronoKillCargo set to False.
+Chronoshifting APCs or transports will not kill any passengers or cargo.

--The AI monitors what you are doing and uses this on how to react while upgrading his base.
+The AI monitors what you are doing and uses this on how to react while upgrading his base.
 More Factories, Air stuff, Air defence, Naval stuff or Refineries if you have created more of this.
 Etc.
 It's totally dynamic. :-)

+---

 Note:

-The more Tiberium is available on the map, the harder it gets to beat this AI.
+-The more Tiberium is available on the map, the harder it gets to beat this AI.
 You might need a faster pc because of the amount of units etc.  :-)

-Extra changes:
--Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
--ChronoKillCargo set to False.
-Chronoshifting APCs or transports will not kill any passengers or cargo.

 -AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in:
 C:\Program Files (x86)\Steam\steamapps\workshop\content\1213210\2221741447\AIBoost\CCDATA\AIBOOST.INI

+---

 To do / whishes:
 -AI Minelayer control